UBC-SBME/Coding-Bootcamp/LESSON5/3. Inheritance in Java, Changing Method Behaviour/README.md

     }
 }
 ```
 What `super.bark()` does is call the `bark()` method from the superclass.
-This can be used just like the normal `object.action` syntax we use in java, calling any method or instance variable from the superclass.
-Importantly, it still has the same restrictions with `public` and `private`, meaning…
+This can be used just like the normal `object.instanceVariable` or `object.method()` syntax we use in Java, calling any method or instance variable from the superclass.
+Most importantly, it still has the same restrictions with `public` and `private`, meaning…